Wanted: Next Generation Of Luge Competitors

 USA Luge, the organization that recruits and trains athletes for international luge competitions, is looking for the next generation of competitors, and it's throwing regional events to find new talent.

 In the summer, they run sleds on wheels, racing down hilly pavement.
-In winter, there are practice tracks and races at ski slopes around the county.
+In winter, there are practice tracks and races at ski slopes around the country.

-"Luge is one of those sports that you think about for like two weeks every four years," says Aiden Kelly, a veteran "slider," as luge racers are called.
+"Luge is one of those sports that you think about for like two weeks every four years," says Aiden Kelly, a veteran "slider," as luge racers are called, at 22.
 "It's a much bigger sport in Europe."

 Kelly started at 13 after he was picked out of a crowd of kids at one "slider search."